armory/docs/content/en/plugins/scale-agent/release-notes/agent-plugin/agent-plug-v-0-11-56.md

 ---

 Changes:
-- send `kubesvc.cache.operationWaitMs` to scale agent on delete operations
+- send the value of `kubesvc.cache.operationWaitMs` property to scale agent on delete operations